 Inverse ETFs can still be risky investments just because of their speculative nature.
 If an investor bets on a market or index going down and it goes up, that investor can take a loss.
 If a leveraged inverse ETF promises two-to-one returns, it can also yield two-to-one losses should the market climb.

 The Bottom Line

-- If you aren’t sure if an inverse ETF is right for you, consult a financial advisor.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- If you aren’t sure if an inverse ETF is right for you, you can consult a financial advisor.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.